stephaniemhelm/rails-engine/README.md

 # RAILS ENGINE LITE README

 Rails Engine Lite is a Ruby on Rails Application used to expose item and merchant data.
 The data is exposed through 7 different endpoints.
-This Rails application uses Ruby 2.7.2
+This application uses Ruby 2.7.2 and Rails 5.2.6.

 ## Application Setup